jashley2017/UAVMesh/docs/source/create_sensor.rst

   self.sensor_pub = self.create_publisher(self.MSG, self.TOPIC, 10)

-Here we are creating a ROS2 publisher that is defined to publish a ROS2 message of type 'self.MSG' over the topic 'self.TOPIC'.
+Here we are creating a ROS2 publisher that is defined to publish a ROS2 message of type *'self.MSG'* over the topic *'self.TOPIC'*.
 These two values will need to be determined by you and put where there are 'TODO's at the top of the class.
 In short, the message type determines the format of data that you can publish and the topic determines which pipe the message will go through upon publication.